mars-project/mars/docs/source/execution.rst

 Session
 =======

-Session can be used for local execution, connect to :ref:`local cluster <local_cluster>`, or connect to an exist :ref:`Mars cluster <deploy>`.
+Sessions can be used for local execution, connecting to a :ref:`local cluster
+<local_cluster>` or an existing :ref:`Mars cluster <deploy>`.

-If session is not initialized explicitly, Mars will create a session for local execution by default.
+If a session is not initialized explicitly, Mars will create a session for local execution by default.

 .. code-block::